rulego/rulego/README.md

 ## Performance

-`RuleGo` almost does not increase system overhead, resource consumption is extremely low, especially suitable for running on edge servers.
+`RuleGo` completes most of its work during initialization, so running the rule chain almost doesn't add extra overhead to the system, and the resource consumption is extremely low, making it particularly suitable for running on edge servers.
-In addition, RuleGo uses a directed acyclic graph to represent the rule chain, and each input message only needs to be processed along the path in the graph, without matching all the rules, This greatly improves the efficiency and speed of message processing, and also saves resources and time.
-The routing algorithm can achieve: no matter how many nodes the rule chain has, it will not affect the node routing performance.
+Additionally, RuleGo uses Directed Acyclic Graph (DAG) to represent the rule chain, where each input message only needs to be processed along the path in the graph without matching all the rules, which greatly improves the efficiency of message processing and routing, and also saves system resources.

 Performance test cases:
 ```